 I have been paying the property taxes, the homeowners insurance and the homeowners association fees, totaling about $3,500 a year.
-My concern is that my stepmom has two people—a 50 year old woman and her 30 year old son living with her (she’s supporting them) at her home in Norfolk County.
+My concern is that my stepmom now has two people—a 50-year-old woman and her 30-year-old son living with her in her year-round home.
 She pays for everything; groceries, utilities, cable/internet, house maintenance, alcohol, cigarettes, and gas.
-Now she is also providing them with a vehicle “to drive her around safely” after the 30 year old son stole and totaled the other vehicle.
+Now she is also providing them with a vehicle “to drive her around safely” after the son stole and totaled the other vehicle.
 This mother and son now plan to spend the summer at the cottage as they did last summer.
 Is there anything I can do to separate these people from the property?
 The neighbors have complained, and I’m concerned that the homeowners association will get involved concerning the condition of the yard, which has a broken pop-up camper, debris from fallen branches, broken furniture, mattress, tires, and other trash.
 I am concerned that they are wasting the interior of the cottage as well.
 Currently the roof has been severely damaged by fallen trees from the winter storms and I am working with a structural engineer and insurance claims adjuster.
 The town building inspector has placed a “do not occupy’ notice on it.
 Is there anything I can do to protect my stepmom while she’s at the cottage and the property?
 Someone suggested that I trespass them?